 The faculty are also encouraged to elaborate and comment further if necessary.

-NOTE: A copy of the GRA Evaluation Form can be found on the notice board outside the office of Director of Graduate Studies.
+NOTE: A copy of the GRA Evaluation Form can be found on the notice board outside the office of the Director of Graduate Studies.